mars-planet/mars_city/servers/hr_monitor/doc/README.rst

    cd /path/to/hr_monitor/src
    python aouda [instance name]

+Next you need to configure Aouda Server's Tango Device Name in the Monitor configuration file (hr_monitor.cfg);
+the variable you need to modify is "aouda_address".
-Next you need to start the HR Monitor Server itself with:
+Once done, you can start the HR Monitor Server itself with:

 ::